arielCheng218/cubism/README.md

 # cubism
-Generating art in the cubist style with GANs
+Generating art in the cubist style with GANs.